What to Know About Blind Shipping

 As mentioned above, blind shipments are inherently more complicated than standard freight shipments because they can require several BOLs.
 When using multiple BOLs, always confirm with the carrier that they have the correct BOL to present to the consignee, as well as the complete pick-up and delivery information for the carrier's records.
 Otherwise, the improper BOL may inadvertently be used, resulting in your freight being delivered to the wrong place.
 This could also alert the consignee to where the shipment actually came from, which defeats the purpose of shipping blindly in the first place.

-It's also fairly standard for carriers to have their rules tariff state that they will try their best to fulfill the requirements of the blind shipment, but they will not be responsible for any misrouted freight.
-Usually the carrier will not make adjustments to routing mistakes, which makes it all the more important provide the most accurate information possible.
+It's also fairly standard for carriers to have their rules state that they will try their best to fulfill the requirements of the blind shipment, but they will not be responsible for any misrouted freight.
+Usually, the carrier will not make adjustments to routing mistakes, which makes it all the more important to provide the most accurate information possible.

 What if I still have questions?

 We don't want you to be in the dark on blind shipments.
-If the above information didn't answer all of your questions, please reach out to your local Worldwide Express shipping expert.
-Understanding the ins and outs of your business shipping can be confusing and time consuming, and our team of freight experts can help shine a light on all aspects of your business's blind shipments.
+If the above information didn't answer all your questions, please reach out to your local Worldwide Express shipping expert.
+Understanding the ins and outs of your business shipping can be confusing and time consuming, and our team of freight experts can help shine a light on all aspects of your blind shipments.
+If you’re looking for a partner experienced in handling confidential shipments and information, get a freight shipping quote today!